codefocus/vernacular/README.md

 #Vernacular

-A PHP natural language processing library.
+A PHP natural language processing library for Laravel 5.

-Tested and compatible with PHP 5.3+.
+Vernacular uses a simple Bayesian model to gain contextual information from text, based on prior information.